-Voters may verify their registration, polling place, and absentee ballot status at My Vote Wisconsin.
+Voters may verify their registration, polling place, sample ballot, and absentee ballot status at My Vote Wisconsin.

 Absentee ballots will be mailed to registered voters if a written request is submitted.
 Absentee ballots must be received in the Clerk’s Office in time for delivery to the polls on Election Day.